2ABHI004/2ABHI004/README.md

 - 👋 Hi, I’m ABHISHEK SINGH
 - 👀 I’m interested in error solving & solving question.
 - 🌱 I’m learned c++ language & data structure and algorithm.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on linkedln linkedin.com/in/abhishek-singh-89086425a

 <!---
 2ABHI004/2ABHI004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.